aifoundry-org/NekkoAPI/examples/k8s/README.md

 (Services are exposed using `LoadBalancer` type of Service resource - please edit accordingly if it is not available on your system.)

-Once deployed, Nekko API should be available on port `3080`.
+Once deployed, Nekko API should be available on port `3080` and Open WebUI should be available on port `3090`.
 You can find external IP by running:

 ```sh
 kubectl get svc